learn-co-curriculum/binary-and-hexadecimal/README.md

   you made an edit to edit-me.txt (FAILED - 1)
 ```

-  That's a pretty helpful message, the tests are telling you that you should have made an edit to edit-me.txt
+  That's a pretty helpful message, the tests are telling you that you should have made an edit to <code>edit-me.txt</code>

   Once you edit <code>edit-me.txt</code> to contain any text and not be empty, if you re-run <code>learn</code> from your terminal, you would see: